 Therapeutic fasting on Shelton

-Fasting by G. Shelton is a method of starvation on the water.
-Herbert Shelton had his own own experience of starvation, and also watched thousands of patients in his clinic.
-All this enabled him to supplement the methodology of starvation with his own developments and observations.
+Fasting according to G. Shelton is a method of fasting on water.
+Herbert Shelton had extensive personal experience of fasting, and also observed thousands of patients in his clinic.
+All this allowed him to supplement the fasting method with his own developments and observations.

 Preparation for starvation is minimal and consists mainly in the accumulation of determination to do this.

 Herbert Shelton against the use of laxatives and enemas during fasting.

 The drinking regime is not limited, but the author is against excessive fluid intake: “a hungry person sometimes wants to drink, although less often than during the period when he eats.
 The normal water requirement should be met by the purest water available.
 Mineral waters and waters with a bad taste are not recommended.
 Soft spring water, rainwater, distilled, filtered, or any non-contaminated water is acceptable.

 You should drink no more than you want.
 There are theories that recommend drinking more of your need, but that doesn't make any sense.
 It is true that the more solutions the kidneys excrete, the more water is drunk.
 But this does not apply to increasing the amount of waste excreted from the body.
 In fact, this can lead to the opposite - a decrease in their number.